DunedinJS/migrating-to-modern-js/README.md

 * Adds NPM for package management

-_Other branches coming soon_

 #### `02-modules`

-* Adds Webpack and Babel to compile and bundle modular source code into browser-ready script
+* Adds Webpack and Babel to compile and bundle modular source code into a single browser-ready script
+* Import third-party libraries as modules

+#### `03-modules`

-* Separates source code into ES6 modules
+* Separate all source code into ES6 modules